Marcus Alexander is Adjunct Professor of Strategy and Entrepreneurship at London Business School.

 Marcus is an expert on the relationship between individual business units and the 'corporate parent'; and on the management of multi-business groups, especially in international contexts.

-His research focuses on: group-level strategy and the role of the corporate centre; managing globally; strategy process, innovation and execution; and mergers, acquisitions and alliances.
+His research focuses on: group-level strategy and the role of the corporate centre; managing globally; strategy process and strategic agility; and mergers, acquisitions and alliances.

-Marcus Alexander is a Fellow of the Ashridge Strategic Management Centre and a Visiting Professor at Vlerick Business School in Belgium.
-He was previously an Associate Fellow at Oxford University.
+Marcus Alexander is a Visiting Professor at Vlerick Business School in Belgium.
+He was previously an Associate Fellow at Oxford University and Director of the Ashridge Strategic Management Centre.

 He consults to multinational companies in Energy, Financial Services, Media, Retail and FMCG and has worked with more than 50 Group CEO’s over 3 decades.
 He has been a non-executive director of six companies in four countries and is on the advisory board of a private equity firm.